Can you get an anatomical imbalance from Ashtanga Yoga primary series?

 Although most people think of primary series as a bunch of forward bends, I personally believe it to be much more nuanced than that.
 Unfortunately, the other anatomical aspects either get glossed over or avoided to emphasize only the forward bend.
 This may be the most obvious overdoing of a particular pattern in primary series.
 Anatomically, primary series emphasizes external hip rotation, anterior pelvic tilt, and an increased length in the back of the body overall.
 Moving through the entire primary series also requires stability and strength in the shoulder girdle in order to repeat the vinyasas that come between each side of the posture and the postures themselves.
 Doing chaturanga so many times has to be built up over time to avoid overworking the shoulders and creating problems.

-What can be tricky, is that, while any of the patterns emphasized in primary series can potentially be beneficial from a functional movement point of view, depending on your circumstances, the patterns are not necessarily acquired at the same pace.
-For example, it might be that you begin an Ashtanga yoga practice with very tight hips and increasing the range of motion in your external hip rotation is happening very slowly.
+Any of the patterns emphasized in primary series can potentially be beneficial from a functional movement point of view.
+But, depending on your circumstances, the patterns are not necessarily acquired at the same pace.
+For example, it might be that you begin an Ashtanga yoga practice with very tight hips, and increasing the range of motion in your external hip rotation is happening very slowly.

-But, it might also be that your hamstrings (hip extenders) are fairly open and simultaneously your hip flexors are tight.
-If all of these were true, you might find that working the external hip rotation in the primary series was bringing more balance to the rotational movement at your hip joints.
-It could also be true that the regular forward bending and less backbending was exacerbating the tight hip flexors and not doing much for your hamstrings that were already flexible.
+But, it might also be that your hamstrings (hip extenders) are fairly open, and simultaneously your hip flexors are tight.
+If all of these were true, you might find that working the external hip rotation in the primary series brought more balance to the rotational movement at your hip joints.
+It could also be true that the regular forward bending and less backbending exacerbate your tight hip flexors and don’t do much for your hamstrings which were already flexible.

 So, what to do?

-What I would say is that you emphasize the leg that is changing shape and make the forward bending part the secondary intention.
+I suggest you emphasize the leg that is changing shape and make the forward bending part the secondary intention.
 When you look at the two-sided postures from this perspective, they are really about opening the hips and not focused on making the hamstrings long.

 Another common mistake is avoiding (I don’t mean this consciously) upward facing dog.
 So many students rush through the vinyasa between sides and postures, especially the upward facing dog.
 These will be the same people who then say that primary series is all about forward bending.
 Although not equal in time, there is a backbend for every single forward bend in the Ashtanga yoga primary series.
 Do something with it!

 If you have a teacher who is guiding your practice, then hopefully they are helping you understand how to emphasize different aspects of the primary series as they are relevant to you.
 As your practice evolves and changes over time those aspects change as well.
-If you don’t have the benefit of a teacher to assist in the process, then it is up to you to be checking in to your own body, noticing how patterns change, and changing the aspects of practice that you emphasize accordingly.
+If you don’t have the benefit of a teacher to assist in the process, then it is up to you to check into your own body.
+Notice how patterns change and change the aspects of practice that you emphasize accordingly.
 Typically, you’re going to need to emphasize the stuff that is most difficult.
 That doesn’t mean do it harder!
 That means work WITH it, not on it, not trying to fix it, WITH it.

 What about adding postures from the intermediate series?